 This is Hope.

 Hope’s roots trace back to 1847, when Saxon and other German immigrants established a new church body in America, seeking the freedom to practice and follow confessional Lutheranism.
-Originally named The German Evangelical Lutheran Synod of Missouri, Ohio and Other States, the name was shortened to The Lutheran Church—Missouri Synod in 1947 on the occasion of the 100th anniversary.
-The LCMS has long been associated with quality, loving, faith building educational programming.
+Originally named The German Evangelical Lutheran Synod of Missouri, Ohio and Other States. the name was shortened to The Lutheran Church—Missouri Synod in 1947 on the occasion of the 100th anniversary.
+The LCMS has long been associated with quality, loving, and faith building educational programming.